Top alternatives to Notepad++ text editor for Mac

 2. Whisk

-Whisk is one of the easiest web editors we’ve tried.
+Whisk is one of the easiest web editors I’ve tried.
 Its straightforward tools are perfect for your web editing tasks.
 The app works with HTML, PHP, CSS, and JavaScript, and has a handy live preview helping you monitor your results in real time.
 This allows you to quickly fix any issues with your code, easily adjust it as you go, and work at a satisfyingly brisk pace.

 Whisk also offers a number of automation tools to help you work even more efficiently.
 It highlights errors, offers reusable code snippets, color swatches, scroll sync, customizable syntax highlighting, and more.